 Rocky (1976), Superman (1978) and Back to The Future (1985).

 What did you think you were going to be when you grew up at age 12?
 At age 15?
 At age 18?

 Age 12, I thought I wanted to be a “Marine Biologist” after a family trip to Sea World Orlando.
 At age 15 I thought I could work in movies as a director or a stunt man.
 By age 18, I was pretty sure I would work in a scientific or engineering field.

 Science fair was a big part of my career choice.
 If it wasn’t for it I wouldn’t have discovered that I enjoyed working experiments and presenting results; this is a big part of what I do.
 The interest in ocean technology came much later after I completed a degree in physics and was accepted in the graduate program for physical oceanography.
 Oceanographers use a lot of cool “toys” to sample and study the ocean… I became more interested in the inner workings of the instruments than the science itself, which drove me to pursue a job in engineering working with sonar (underwater sound) technology.

 Who inspired you on this path?

 My parents.
-They always supported and encouraged me to pursue advanced studies.
+They always supported and encourage me to pursue advanced studies.